dell/terraform-provider-powerscale/docs/resources/adsprovider.md

 See the License for the specific language governing permissions and limitations under the License.
 */

+# Available actions: Create, Update, Delete and Import
+# After `terraform apply` of this example file for the first time, you will create an ADS provider on the PowerScale

+# PowerScale ADS provider allows you to authenticate users and groups
 resource "powerscale_adsprovider" "ads_test" {
-  #   required
+  #   Required
+  #   Name should be a fully qualified domain name of an existing AD
   name = "ADS.PROVIDER.EXAMPLE.COM"
+  #   User should have join permission
   user     = "admin"
   password = "password"

-  #   optional query parameters
+  #   Optional query parameters
   #   scope = "effective"
   #   check_duplicates = true

-  #   optional for creating
+  #   Optional fields ONLY for creating
   #   dns_domain = "testDNSDomain"
   #   groupnet = "testGroupNet"
   #   instance = "testInstance"